 But, if you’re looking for some easy ways you can support senior citizens’ social wellness on your own, try these five fun social wellness games for the elderly.
-Whether you’re a senior care worker, or have an older loved one, prioritizing their social wellness will keep them happier and healthier for much longer.
+Whether you’re a senior care worker, an activity director looking for some new ideas, or are caring for an older loved one, prioritizing their social wellness will keep them happier and healthier for much longer.

 Social Wellness Activities for the Elderly

 Trivia is a great opportunity for seniors’ to work their mental muscles and enjoy the company of their friends.
 Virtual trivia allows for healthy, safe socialization where the players can socialize from anywhere!

 Trivia is a fun opportunity for social health because you can meet new people, discuss the new information you’re learning, and build camaraderie by playing with new teams every week.
 Plus, it has elements of telewellness, by boosting memory and recall too!

 You can also find organizations that are already playing virtual trivia, and help seniors get connected.
 Facebook has several virtual trivia groups, and other companies such as Sporcle or Trivia Hub Live offer lots of virtual trivia options.
 (P.S.
 So does Televeda of course, and we designed our games specifically for seniors.
 Try out some classes for free here).

 However, note that your catering to seniors, and a traditional trivia night may not be the easiest for them to follow along with.
 For an older population, smaller, intimate groups usually work best.
 It’s less overwhelming, and easier for seniors to interact with all players, which is one of the main points of a social wellness game!
 Plus, seniors may need extra audio and visual aids, which may not be provided with pre-made virtual trivia events.